 - We used Version 2.01 of the groundwater availability model for the southern part of the Gulf Coast Aquifer. - See Chowdhury and Mace (2007) for assumptions and limitations of the groundwater availability model for the southern part of the Gulf Coast Aquifer. - The mean absolute error (a measure of the difference between simulated and actual water levels during model calibration) in the entire model for 2000 is 15.3 feet (Chowdhury and Mace, 2007). - The model includes four layers representing: the Chicot Aquifer (Layer 1), the Evangeline Aquifer (Layer 2), the Burkeville Confining Unit (Layer 3), and the Jasper Aquifer (Layer 4). - Recharge and evapotranspiration rates, and initial streamflows are averages from the 1981 to 1999 calibration and verification time period. - Pumpage used for each year of the 60-year predictive simulation is shown in Table 1 below.
-Pumpage was added to the baseline pumpage from GAM07-16 (Donnelly, 2007) in specific areas in certain counties, areas for additional pumpage in the Chicot Aquifer in Kenedy and Willacy counties are shown in Figure 1, and for additional pumpage in the Evangeline Aquifer in Brooks, Hidalgo, Kenedy, and Willacy counties in Figure 2.
+The methodology for the addition of pumpage was identical to that done for GAM Run 07-28 (Donnelly, 2007b).
+Pumpage was added to the baseline pumpage from GAM Run 07-11 (Donnelly, 2007a) in specific areas in certain counties, areas for additional pumpage in the Chicot Aquifer in Kenedy and Willacy counties are shown in Figure 1, and for additional pumpage in the Evangeline Aquifer in Brooks, Hidalgo, Kenedy, and Willacy counties in Figure 2.
 In these specified areas, pumpage was only added to the shaded areas shown in the figures, and no additional pumpage was added within each of those counties in the non-shaded areas.
 In counties that don't have specific areas shown in Figures 1 or 2, pumpage was added to all active cells in the county.
 Pumpage was uniformly distributed to create the specified pumpage totals.